 It’s interesting, and quite comical at times, to compare the Ordnance Survey route and time predictions with the route and time we actually take.
 Quite often we stop to take photo’s, admire the views, get sidetracked or even get lost…..yes occasionally even GPS loses the signal and can temporarily point us in the wrong direction….so the route can look quite different and be quite a bit longer at the end of the day!

 IPHONE 11 PRO MAX: With it’s new three lens system and now waterproof the iPhone Pro Max is a perfect companion on our walks for selfies, panoramas, videos and to view our Ordnance Survey route planner maps.

 CORNWALL WALKS TO CHURCHES – Guide book by Diane Pe

 I have used this book extensively, sadly only available secondhand now, since we started walking more in Cornwall.
 Her book triggered the idea of my Churches project which is now the main focus of my photography.
 A visit to one of Cornwall’s amazing little churches at the end of a walk rounds our day off perfectly, they are not only full of photographic possibilities but also extremely peaceful and serene places to be.

+Also a useful source of information about Cornwall’s Churches.
 I have only recently discovered the good work that this Trust does and have been very impressed.
-Cornwall has the nicest churches in the world, they are not too grand…..not often anyway, their simplicity being the reason that they are such pleasant places to be.
-So it is important that they remain here for a long time so future generations can enjoy them…..there is nowhere in any town or any place that has the same ambience.
-To find out more about this Trust and maybe support them visit their website in the Links below.
+Cornwall has the nicest churches in the world, they are not too grand, their simplicity being the reason that they are such pleasant places to be.
+So it’s important that they remain here for a long time so future generations can enjoy them…..there’s nowhere in any town or any place that has the same ambience.

-For Information about The Saints Way click here: THE SAINTS WAY
+For Information on The Saints Way click here: INFO: THE SAINTS WAY

-For Information about St Issey Church click here: ST ISSEY CHURCH
+For Information on St Issey Church click here: INFO: ST ISSEY CHURCH

 CATEGORIES & TAGS